 Daily action in the face of an already busy and chaotic life is especially difficult.
-Since 90-Day goals are sub-goals created from your larger Cornerstone Goal.
-They help you keep your eye on the ultimate prize, that Big Vision goal.
+Since 90-Day goals are sub-goals created from your larger, long-term goals.
+They help you keep your eye on the ultimate prize, that Big Vision Goal.

 - Allow for daily action and the building of new habits and skills necessary to achieve the larger goal.